-- ▲ Apply parking break and check if it operates properly. - Δ Check tire pressure and condition. - ▲ Check wheels and bearings for wear and damage. - ▲ Check location of controls and ensure they work properly. - Δ Verify if steering operates freely. - ▲ Activate throttle control lever several times to ensure it operates freely.
-It must return to idle position when released. - ▲ Activate the brake lever and foot pedal to make sure the brakes fully apply.
-Lever and pedal must fully return when released. - ▲ Check all brake line fittings for tightness and against leaks. - A With the parking break correctly applied.
+- Apply parking break and check if it operates properly. - ⚠ Check tire pressure and condition. - △ Check location of controls and ensure they work properly. - ⚠ Verify if steering operates freely. - ▲ Activate throttle control lever several times to ensure it operates freely.
+It must return to idle position when released. - △ Check all brake line fittings for tightness and against leaks. - With the parking break correctly applied.
 Activate the clutch lever.
 Lever must fully return when released.

-- $\ensuremath{\Delta}$ Check drive chain for lubrication and adjustment. - Δ Check sprockets for wear and damages. - Δ Check tightening of rear axle fasteners. - ▲ Check swing arm, if any lateral play is detected DO NOT USE THE VEHICLE. - Δ Check fuel, oil and coolant levels. - ▲ Check for oil leaks on the engine/ transmission and oil tank. - ▲ Ensure fuel valve is in fully open position (ON). - Δ Clean headlamp and taillight. - Δ Ensure seat is properly latched. - ▲ If you transport cargo, respect load capacity.
-Ensure cargo is properly secured to the vehicle. - $\ensuremath{\Delta}$ Look and feel for loose parts while engine is off.
-Check fasteners. - $\ensuremath{\Delta}$ Ensure the path of travel is free of persons and obstacles. - ▲ Check operation of ignition switch, start button, headlamp switch (HI-LO), taillight, brake light, indicator lights and engine stop switch. - ▲ Start the engine and drive forward slowly a few feet and apply all brakes individually to test them.
+- ⚠ Check sprockets for wear and damages. - △ Check swing arm, if any lateral play is detected DO NOT USE THE VEHICLE. - △ Check for oil leaks on the engine, oil tank and transmission.

+- ▲ Ensure seat is properly latched. - ▲ If you transport cargo, respect load capacity.
+Ensure cargo is properly secured to the vehicle. - △ Look and feel for loose parts while engine is off.
+Check fasteners. - ▲ Ensure the path of travel is free of persons and obstacles. - △ Check operation of ignition switch, start button, engine stop switch and headlamps. - ▲ Start engine, remove parking brake and drive forward slowly a few feet then apply all brakes individually to test them.

-Correct any problem you may have found.
+Correct any problem you may have found before riding.
 See an authorized Bombardier ATV dealer as necessary.